Wondering The Best Way To Discuss Alcohol With Your Child?

 Do WE Need Alcohol To Socialize?

 Many people feel like they need a drink to loosen up and have fun in social situations.
 But is that really true?
 Are grown-ups unable to enjoy life without alcohol?
 It's like we need liquid courage to be ourselves, like we're some kind of social superheroes who can only fly when drunk.
+I wonder how people who don't drink feel about socializing?

 Why Do we Glamorize Alcohol?